richardrodgers/resync/README.md

 # ReSync - an OAI ResourceSync support library in Scala #

 Repo contains a library to facilitate:
-* construction of ResourceSync-compliant XML documents from sets of resource descriptions
+* construction of ResourceSync-compliant XML documents and files from sets of resource descriptions
 * parsing of ResourceSync documents into sets of resource descriptions

 It generally conforms to the '0.9.1' (beta) version of the ResourceSync Framework Specification.
-All of the mandatory data elements and attributes are provided, and most of the _recommended_ are as well, and some of the _optional_ ones.
+All of the mandatory data elements and attributes are provided, most all of the _recommended_ are as well, and some of the _optional_ ones.
+A Java 7 VM is required, but nearly any recent version of scala (2.10+) should work.
+If built from source, the Gradle build tool is required.

 ## Usage ##